pmad19/Data-Visualization/README.md

+# Design and develop of a data visualization Tool in R
 `Spotify Trends Analysis Tool` contains an analysis of the most listened tracks in Spotify, Apple Music and Deezer in 2023.
 This tool is designed for answer the following questions:

 1. Is there any trend in the music features of the most popular tracks?
 Which songs are atypical even if they are very listened?